teoguso/fluffy-flower/README.md

 Please take into account the solution quality points that we value the most:

- - Solution is working, i.e. codebase can be executed by us in our environment by following your instructions
+ - The solution is working, i.e. codebase can be executed by us in our environment by following your instructions
- - Structure of the repository is clear
+ - The structure of the repository is clear
  - The codebase is human-readable
  - Python best practices are being followed, i.e. good development practices and Python principles and idioms are in place
- - Commits are atomic
+ - The commits are atomic
  - Unit/integration/smoke tests are implemented

 Regarding the modeling task, we value: